Agoric/documentation/main/zoe/guide/README.md

   if (!helpers.canTradeWith(keepHandle, tryHandle)) {
     throw helpers.rejectOffer(tryHandle);
   }
-  const keepUnits = zoe.getOffer(keepHandle).units;
+  const keepAmounts = zoe.getOffer(keepHandle).amounts;
-  const tryUnits = zoe.getOffer(tryHandle).units;
+  const tryAmounts = zoe.getOffer(tryHandle).amounts;
-  // reallocate by switching the units const handles = harden([keepHandle, tryHandle]);
+  // reallocate by switching the amount const handles = harden([keepHandle, tryHandle]);
-  zoe.reallocate(handles, harden([tryUnits, keepUnits]));
+  zoe.reallocate(handles, harden([tryAmounts, keepAmounts]));
   zoe.complete(handles);
   return defaultAcceptanceMsg;
-},
+}
 ```

 In the `makeMatchingInvite` method we call `swap`, which handles a lot of the logic.
-First, it checks if the offer is still active.
+First, `swap` checks if the offer is still active.
 If not, we reject the offer at
 hand.
 Second, if the offer at hand isn't a match for the first offer,
 we want to reject it for that reason as well.